jlafayette/gleam-snek-game/README.md

 ## TODO Ideas

 - Deploy to github pages
+- Add more levels (at least 10)
+- Win screen
+- High score screen
+- You Died screen should be different than GameOver/Restart screen
+- Logging
+- Player stats at game-end screen (requires server and DB)

+- Sound
+  - Add pan based on x position

+- Player Control
+  - When tick happens and player would die, launch a new tick event with small grace-period delay so the player has a chance to save it (to do this, don't use interval for ticks, have the next tick spawned at the end of the tick update)

+- Tutorial

 - Wall spawn
   - Pick random spot along wall (weighted towards edges away from exit)